Visitor and Double Dispatch

 Double dispatch is a trick that allows using dynamic binding alongside with overloaded methods.
 Here how it’s done:

-Even though the Visitor pattern is built on the double dispatch principle, that's not its primary purpose.
-Visitor allows adding "external" operations to a whole class hierarchy without changing existing code of these classes.
+Even though the Visitor pattern is built on the double dispatch principle, that’s not its primary purpose.
+Visitor lets you add “external” operations to a whole class hierarchy without changing the existing code of these classes.